luanpotter/shattered-wilds/docs/arcane.md

 #### Magic Shove [Special Attack]

 The Caster uses Telekinesis to control a gust of wind towards a target, shoving them back 1m.
 The target can resist with a Stance check.
-Shifts can be used to push the target further back, make them Prone, or deal 1VP of damage.
+Shifts can be used to push the target further back, make them Prone, or deal 1[[Resource_Vitality_Point | VP]] of damage.
 **Spell DC**: 20 (15 [Base DC] + 5 [Potency: Greater Intensity]).

 ### Transfiguration